16 Important Questions to Ask when Buying a Horse

 • Does the horse have any history of being abused or neglected?

-9. How is the horse When it Comes to Riding?
+9. How is the Horse When it Comes to Riding?

 Some ways to determine what experience level is needed for the horse is to ask the following: